 Be sure to register early to secure your seat in the classes you wish to take.
 Registering early helps to ensure that courses do not become cancelled due to low enrollment.

-NOTE: In light of COVID-19, during the fall 2020 semester, classes are being offered in the following formats: online, remote, hybrid, and in-person, with very few classes meeting in person.
-It is anticipated that classes will be offered in the same manner for the spring 2021 semester.
-This information is subject to change, and any changes will be communicated as quickly as possible.
+NOTE: In light of COVID-19, during the spring 2021 semester, classes are being offered in the following formats: online, remote, hybrid, and in-person, with very few classes meeting in person.